The Polish Colony in Harbin, Manchuria

 Seal of the CIA

 The Polish Club*, supported by the committee, is the centre of the Polish community.
-Two churches, a middle school, a grammar school, and the Polish Welfare Organization, whose primary duty is to oversee an elderly care facility and a home for the poor, are among the other organisations that receive comparable sponsorship.
+Two churches, a middle school, a grammar school, and the Polish Welfare Organisation, whose primary duty is to oversee an elderly care facility and a home for the poor, are among the other organisations that receive comparable sponsorship.

 *The CIA report would have been referring to the Gospoda Polska, previously mentioned.